Nerissa and Katherine Bowes-Lyon

-Nerissa Jane Irene Bowes-Lyon (18 February 1919 – 22 January 1986) and Katherine Juliet Bowes-Lyon (4 July 1926 – 23 February 2014) were two of the daughters of John Herbert Bowes-Lyon and his wife Fenella (née Hepburn-Stuart-Forbes-Trefusis).
+Nerissa Jane Irene Bowes-Lyon (18 February 1919 – 22 January 1986) and Katherine Juliet Bowes-Lyon (4 July 1926 – 23 February 2014) were two mentally disabled daughters of John Herbert Bowes-Lyon and his wife Fenella (née Hepburn-Stuart-Forbes-Trefusis).
 John was the brother of Queen Elizabeth the Queen Mother, thus his two daughters were the maternal first cousins of Queen Elizabeth II and Princess Margaret, sharing one pair of grandparents, Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne, and Cecilia Bowes-Lyon, Countess of Strathmore and Kinghorne.

 Background

 Nerissa Bowes-Lyon was born on 18 February 1919 and Katherine Bowes-Lyon was born on 4 July 1926, the daughters of John Herbert Bowes-Lyon and Fenella Hepburn-Stuart-Forbes-Trefusis.
-Their father, the second son of Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne, was a brother of Lady Elizabeth Bowes-Lyon, the future Queen Elizabeth II's mother.
+They were both born in London.
+Their father, the second son of Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne, was a brother of Lady Elizabeth Bowes-Lyon, Duchess of York, the future Queen Elizabeth II's mother.
 Their mother was the younger daughter of Charles Hepburn-Stuart-Forbes-Trefusis, 21st Baron Clinton.

-The sisters’ maternal great-grandparents Charles Hepburn-Stuart-Forbes-Trefusis, 20th Baron Clinton and his wife Harriet Williamina Hepburn-Forbes had been first cousins and their son (the sisters maternal grand-father) Charles Hepburn-Stuart-Forbes-Trefusis, 21st Baron Clinton, married his second cousin once removed Lady Jane McDonnell.
+The sisters’ maternal great-grandparents, the 20th Baron Clinton and his wife Harriet Williamina Hepburn-Forbes, were first cousins, and their son, the sisters’ grand-father the 21st Baron Clinton, married his second cousin once removed, Lady Jane McDonnell.

-Their father died 7 February 1930 after having contracted pneumonia at the age of 43, leaving their mother alone to care for their four young children.
+Their father died on 7 February 1930, aged 43, after contracting pneumonia, leaving their mother to care for their four young children.

-The 1963 edition of Burke's Peerage listed Nerissa and Katherine as having died in 1940 and 1961 respectively; but in 1987 it was revealed by The Sun that the sisters were alive, and had been placed in Earlswood Hospital for mentally disabled people in 1941.
+The 1963 edition of Burke's Peerage listed Nerissa and Katherine as having died in 1940 and 1961 respectively.
+However, in 1987 it was revealed by The Sun newspaper that the sisters were still alive, having been placed in Earlswood Hospital for mentally disabled people in 1941.
 In the terminology of the era, both were classified as "imbeciles", and neither learned to talk.
-Nerissa died in 1986, aged 66, with only hospital staff attending the funeral, while Katherine died in 2014, aged 87.
-The sisters received no money from the family other than £125 paid to Earlswood each year.
-Earlswood closed in 1997.
+Nerissa died in 1986, aged 66, with only hospital staff attending her funeral, while Katherine died in 2014, aged 87.
+The sisters received no money from their family, other than £125 paid to Earlswood each year.
+Earlswood Hospital closed in 1997.